 Smoky – First Therapy Dog & Veteran of WWII

 As an unofficial Army war dog she performed heroically and is also considered by many to be the first Therapy Dog on record for deeds at war and at home.
-Smoky represents both Therapy and Rescue Animals at the National Service Animals Memorial.
+Smoky represents Therapy Animals at the National Service Animals Memorial.

 “Smoky” was a 4-lb Yorkshire Terrier rescued from a foxhole in New Guinea during WWII.